ObeyonRFS/ObeyonRFS/README.md

 ObeyonRFS is a customized robotic framework.

-This framework aims to work across OS and microcontroller device by utilizing wxPython, TCP socket, VTK, etc.,
+This framework aims to work across OS and microcontroller device by utilizing wxPython, TCP socket, VTK, strict Component-Based Architecture, MicroPython etc.,

 # Installation from source